serbuvlad/FizzBuzz/README.md

 ========

 This is FizzBuzz, as implemented by me.
 The C version is a hack.
-If you know amd64 assembly you are encouraged to read to read that verion instead, as it's much cleaner.
+If you know amd64 assembly you are encouraged to read that verion instead, as it's much cleaner.

 Building